meilisearch/meilisearch-js/README.md

 }
 ```

-#### Custom Search With Filters <!-- omit in toc -->
+### Custom Search With Filters <!-- omit in toc -->

-If you want to enable filtering, you must add your attributes to the `filterableAttributes` index setting.
+To enable filtering, you must first add your attributes to the [`filterableAttributes` index setting](https://docs.meilisearch.com/reference/api/filterable_attributes.html).

 ```js
 await index.updateAttributesForFaceting([